Pro Football Hall of Fame: Pros and Cons of Visiting

-There’s no greater achievement for an NFL player than to be immortalized at the Pro Football Hall of Fame in Canton.
-To have a bronze bust permanently displayed in a room alongside other elite football heads is the hope of many kids who grow up playing.
+There’s no greater achievement for an NFL player than being immortalized at the Pro Football Hall of Fame in Canton.
+Having a bronze bust displayed alongside other elite players is the dream of many children playing football.
 As a lifelong NFL fan, I had the chance to visit the Pro Football Hall of Fame for the first time at age 36.
 Here’s what you can expect when you visit!

 Pro Football Hall of Fame and Fawcett Stadium